by Vlad Cuc

 Taking into consideration all recent developments we would consider Romania one of the EU countries where it’s most difficult to obtain a VAT registration at a national level.

-Businessmen should consider that the VAT registration in Romania can last up to two months.
+Businessmen should consider that the VAT registration in Romania can last up to 2 months.
 For more information and for legal assistance during this process, we invite you to contact our team of Romanian lawyers.